itsayellow/biorad1sc_doc/file_1sc_spec.md

 ### Data Block 1
 Actual data for Collection "Overlay Header".

-Data Item labels in this Collection: OverlaySave, OverImgloc, OverImgbox, OverlaySaveArray, OverTextRun, OverTextRunArray, OverVolumeData, OverLasso.
+See Data Block 0 for details on possible types of data.

 ### Data Block 2